R-transforms for non-Hermitian matrices: a spherical integral approach

 corresponding to the so-called “$R$-diagonal’’ situation in the mathematical literature, where $\vb{I}_2$ denotes the $2\times2$ identity matrix and $R$ is the classical $R$-transform of the Hermitization

 equivalently, of the symmetrized singular-value distribution of $\mathbf{B}$.
-This leads to the \emph{single ring theorem}, relating the complex-eigenvalue and singular-value distributions—first derived in free probability~\cite{haagerup2000brown} and later proved rigorously for large bi-invariant random matrices~\cite{guionnet2011single}.
+This leads to the \emph{single ring theorem}, relating the complex eigenvalue and singular value distributions—first obtained in the physics literature using diagrammatic methods~\cite{feinberg1997non}, later interpreted within free probability~\cite{haagerup2000brown}, and finally established rigorously for large bi-invariant random matrices~\cite{guionnet2011single}.

 Beyond these special cases, there is no universally simple recipe for the $2\times2$ matrix-valued $\mathcal{R}$-transform of a given ensemble.
 Our contribution is to propose an alternative route to its computation based on spherical integrals.
 Let us briefly review their definition.